Antonio Gaudi (film)

 Antonio Gaudí (アントニー・ガウディー) is a 1984 Japanese documentary film by Hiroshi Teshigahara about the works of Antoni Gaudí.
 In the film the director visits the buildings including houses in Barcelona and the Sagrada Família.

 Reception

-The Village Voice wrote a review describing the film as "Something of a passion project, completed decades after an earlier visit by the director, the film is given over to an eager, rolling catalog of Gaudí's fin-de-siècle works sans much voiceover or any explanatory text".
-The New York Times wrote that "Much of the imagery in 'Gaudi' is nothing less than astounding in its beauty and boldness, and the blending of a neo-Gothic mysticism and grandeur with an Art Nouveau line and a surreal apprehension of the power of nature".
+The Village Voice wrote: "Something of a passion project, completed decades after an earlier visit by the director, the film is given over to an eager, rolling catalog of Gaudí's fin-de-siècle works sans much voiceover or any explanatory text. ...
+Toru Takemitsu’s partly electronic score mostly harps on the otherworldliness of it all, while Teshigahara’s shifting editing rhythms forestall outright contemplation."

+In The New York Times, critic Stephen Holden wrote: "Much of the imagery in Gaudí is nothing less than astounding in its beauty and boldness, and the blending of a neo-Gothic mysticism and grandeur with an Art Nouveau line and a surreal apprehension of the power of nature".